Meet the ARK Team

 She teaches ageing at undergraduate and postgraduate level and is Disciplinary Lead for Social Policy at QUB.
 Her work has been published in Age, Culture, Humanities, Journal of Aging Studies, Gender and Society, European Journal of Ageing, Journal of Women & Aging, and Ageing & Society, of which she is a member of the editorial board.

-Alexandra Chapman is an early career researcher and lecturer at Ulster University, School of Applied Social and Policy Studies.
+Alexandra Chapman is ARK Policy Director, and is a lecturer at Ulster University, School of Applied Social and Policy Studies.
 Her research interests are in the area of adult social care, childcare and family policy.

 Her PhD on adult social care was supported by the ARK Ageing Programme.
 Her work has been published in Journal of Poverty and Social Justice, Journal of Integrated Care and Health and Social Care in the Community.

-Erin Early is a Lecturer in Social Policy at Ulster University.
+Erin Early is a Lecturer in Social Policy at Ulster University, and Director of the Kids' Life and Times survey.
 She previously held Research Fellow positions at University College London and Queen’s University Belfast.
 Erin’s research interests are centred around secondary data analysis and social inequalities, particularly in education, health and the family.

 Adrian Grant is a Lecturer in Politics at Ulster University and is currently the CAIN Transformation Project Lead.
 His current research focuses on the everyday experience of conflict and division in urban settings.
 Much of his work focuses on the conflict in, and about, Northern Ireland.
 He has worked extensively in research on the legacy of conflict, particularly on the role of oral history and urban policy in addressing division.

-Goretti Horgan is Policy Director of ARK, and a senior lecturer in Social Policy at Ulster University.
+Goretti Horgan is a senior lecturer in Social Policy at Ulster University.
 Her research interests are child rights and women’s rights, especially child poverty, welfare reform and poverty among disabled people.

 Elizabeth Martin became a member of the ARK Ageing Team in 2014 when she was awarded additional funding to support her in completion of her PhD.
 She is now a lecturer and Social Policy Programme Director in the School of Social Sciences, Education and Social Work, Queen's University Belfast.